Jordan-Kowal/django-database-translation/README.md

   - `update_user_language`, a function that updates the user language for both django and our app
 - A few tools for getting translations
   - `all_instances_as_translated_dict`: Applies 'instance_as_translated_dict' to the iterable of instances
-  - `get_language_from_session`: Returns the Language instance used by our user, or "False" if none is found
+  - `get_current_language`: Returns the Language instance used by our user, or "False" if none is found
   - `instance_as_translated_dict`: Returns a model instance into a dict containing all of its fields

 It contains other elements, but this is what you will be using 99% of the time.